dmstr/yii2-adminlte-asset/README.md

 By default the extension uses black skin for AdminLTE.
 You can change this.
 Just replace class of body `skin-black` to `skin-blue`.
 To fix all menu, add `fixed` class to `body` element.

+> Namespacing rules follow the Yii 2.0 framework structure, eg. `dmstr\web` for the Asset Bundle.